adityaramesh/tufte-blog/posts/tables/tables.md

 # Tables

-This document shows the three kinds of tables supported by `tufte-blog`.
+This document shows the four kinds of tables supported by `tufte-blog`.
 The tables in this document are adapted from those in the documentation for [Pandoc][pandoc] and [Tufte-Jekyll.][tufte_jekyll]

 [pandoc]: http://pandoc.org